 Having said that, I probably did not have any runs longer than an hour, but it did perform well the entire time I was out.

 Overall, I am pleased with my vest.
-The design and functionality has been able to hold up to whatever I throw at it.
-It is the only lighted runnning vest I recommend and many inside our Facebook group, have loved theirs as well.
+The design and functionality have been able to hold up to whatever I throw at it.
+It is the only lighted running vest I recommend and many inside our Facebook group, have loved theirs as well.
 I actually bought this as a result of their reviews.